agucova/web-future/content/now.md

 ## 🤚 Altruismo Efectivo UC

-I'm helping to set up an [Effective Altruism](https://effectivealtruism.org/) chapter at UC Chile; we are now participating in some extremely cool workshops for university chapters and organizing some talks for the near future.
+I'm helping to set up an [Effective Altruism](https://effectivealtruism.org/) chapter at UC Chile.
+We are now participating in some extremely cool workshops for university chapters and organizing some talks for the near future, stay tuned.

 ## 🚆 Random stuff